-Welcome back to Pop Culture Infiltration, where we zero in on a particular pop culture aspect and expose it for the repetitive nonsense it is.
-In our last segment, we discussed Cutsie Slice of Life anime and how it popped out of nowhere and dominated anime airwaves.
-Today, our conversation leads us back to anime.
+Welcome to Pop Culture Infiltration, where we zero in on a particular pop culture aspect and expose it for the repetitive nonsense it is.
+Today, our conversation leads us to anime.
 But this time, we’re heading back to the past.
 The not-too-distant past.

-I’ve mentioned in prior anime articles that I consider myself an Oldtaku, and my interest in anime peaked with late-90s shows.
+Now, I consider myself an Oldtaku (think about it, it’ll click) and my interest in anime peaked with late-90s shows.
 And back then, there was a certain genre that I just kept seeing over and over again.
 I call it “Everyone Wants to Do Me” anime.

 There are a few variations within the genre, but typically, the shows function the same.
 Boy character finds himself surrounded by (or living with) multiple girl characters and they all want to fuck him.
 Hilarity ensues.
 Everyone and no one goes home happy.

 The first of these shows I remember seeing was Ranma ½, although at the time I didn’t categorize it in the genre.
 You had a boy, a martial artist named Ranma and his dad who were living with Dad’s friend and his three daughters.
 Ranma was engaged to Akane, the youngest girl, and the two functioned as though they couldn’t stand each other so that when the few tender moments arose, the audience would get all squirmy-pants and giddy.
 Meanwhile, a slew of characters who wanted to bone either Ranma or Akane cycled through the show, thus creating conflict and comedy.
 The show doesn’t fit neatly into the genre, but aspects are there, and it had a great hook.